 This is the essence of a report I wrote up for one of my customers, with recommendations on what to do about Atlassian's move to Cloud.

 I make this available because a lot of companies are having to evaluate the alternatives right now, and may benefit from seeing a worked example that includes short-term discounts.
-This company is on 2000-user Jira and Confluence, and interacts with their customers through Jira, so some of the considerations, like splitting off a separate JSD, won't apply to non-public Jiras.
+This company is on 50-user Jira and Confluence.

 If you spot any factual errors or flaws in my logic, please let me know.
 I regret I cannot make available the spreadsheet the numbers are based on because it contains a Partners-only pricing table.
 Please contact me if you'd like a similar analysis done for your business.

 Atlassian are discontinuing their 'Server' (self-hosted) product line in favor of the Cloud alternatives.
 This affects us, as we are using both Jira Server and Confluence Server.

 Atlassian is pushing the majority of customers to Cloud.
 The 'Data Center' (DC) product line, a clustered edition for large instances, will still be available, but its license tier only starts at 500 users and its price will be increasing by 15-180%.

 In 2020 we paid $14,476 for Jira and Confluence: